tbaghfalaki/TSJM/Exam1.md

 )
 ```

-The outputs of this function is as follws:
+The outputs of this function is as follows: